-- It is not just a loss to Concern, but ultimately to our beneficiaries, people living in extreme poverty and the most needy of the world's citizens - It may have a major impact on our reputation, on donor confidence and therefore again on our beneficiaries.
+- It is not just a loss to Concern, but ultimately to our programme participants, people living in extreme poverty and the most needy of the world's citizens - It may have a major impact on our reputation, on donor confidence and therefore again on our programme participants.

 Concern's objective is that fraud is eliminated from its activities.
 Any indications of fraud will be thoroughly investigated and dealt with in a firm and controlled way.
+Our approach to misuse of funds / fraud is one of zero tolerance i.e.